Elizabeth Eulberg (she/her)

-“My favorite moment of interacting with young readers is when I share my struggles with reading as a kid and that I was diagnosed with a couple learning disabilities, including dyslexia.
+“My favorite moment of interacting with young readers is when I share my struggles with reading as a kid and that I was diagnosed with a couple learning differences, including dyslexia.
 There’s always a few kids in the audience who sit up a little straighter.
 I’m proof that no matter what label you’re given as a kid, you can rise above it.”

 Elizabeth currently lives in London where she spends her free time wandering the secret side streets in her neighborhood, playing piano, guitar, and the clarinet (not at the same time), and dreaming up her next adventures–both fictional and in real life.

 Follow Elizabeth on Twitter